 Cut the potatoes in half and parboil them, meaning to cook them in boiling water about 5 minutes.
 Cut the onions in half.
 Cut the sausages into 1-inch lengths.
 Grill or fry the onions and sausage.

 Pour the bottles of beer into the pot and add water to fill about 1/3 full.
-Add about a cup of Zatarain’s and/or Old Bay or whatever you like (in 2014 we used Slap Yo’ Mama Cajun, which was too hot for most; in 2015 we used 1 box of Old Bay and 1 package of Zatarain’s, which had a nice flavor but wasn’t spicy at all) seasoning mix to the water.
+Add about a cup of Zatarain’s and/or Old Bay or whatever you like (in 2014 we used Slap Yo’ Mama Cajun, which was too hot for most; in 2015 we used 1 box of Old Bay and 1 package of Zatarain’s, which had a nice flavor but wasn’t spicy at all; in 2017 we combined all three for a great flavor) seasoning mix to the water.
 Bring to a boil.

 Start your timer for 20 minutes so you will to be ready to serve your dinner in 20 minutes.
 Put the corn in the pot.

 After 10 minutes, add the parboiled potatoes.
 Add grilled onions.
 John Keener likes to split the onions up into rings before he puts them in.
-If someone does not eat meat, take his or her portion out now.
+If someone does not eat meat, take his portion out now with a slotted spoon.
+You will steam or boil this person’s shrimp separately and add it to his portion.

 Add grilled sausage.